11 Silent Signs of Preeclampsia Every Woman Should Know

 Unusually strong reflexes

-This symptom, also called hyperreflexia, would be difficult to diagnose at home.
+Hyperreflexia, one of the preeclampsia signs, would be difficult to diagnose at home.
 You know when the doctor tests your reflexes with a rubber hammer?
 With hyperreflexia, you’d kick him over—or at least have a really strong reflex.
 “Hyperreflexia occurs due to central nervous system irritability because of brain swelling,” Dr. Pollio says.
 Unusually strong reflexes could be a precursor to the start of seizures, according to the Preeclampsia Foundation, so your doctors will let you know upon their exam whether immediate action should be taken.

 Shortness of breath and anxiety

 Late in pregnancy, it’s typical to feel short of breath as the internal organs get pushed together from the growing baby.
 But shortness of breath does also make the list for preeclampsia symptoms.
 “Shortness of breath can occur due to fluid accumulating in the lungs [pulmonary edema], which can also lead to anxiety from poor lung air exchange, and/or low oxygen levels,” Dr. Pollio says.
 A review of research found that preeclampsia is indeed an important cause of pulmonary edema during pregnancy.
 The feeling that “something is wrong” could, in fact, be anxiety over trouble breathing, and shouldn’t be ignored.